puli/demo-package/README.md

 Building your Own
 -----------------

-If you want to build this demo application from scratch, follow these steps:
+If you want to build this demo package from scratch, follow these steps:

 1. Create the basic directory layout
 2. Copy `composer.json`, `package.json` and `Gulpfile.js` to the project